Tiefseetauchner/TiefLetter/lib.typ

       post-table: total => {
         [
           #if pre-payment-amount == none or pre-payment-amount == 0 {
-            [Upon acceptance of this offer, we will send you a proforma invoice.]
+            if proforma-invoice { [Upon acceptance of this offer, we will send you a proforma invoice.] } else { [] }
           } else {
-            [Upon acceptance of this offer, we will send you both an invoice for a prepayment of #pre-payment-amount % of the total amount (€ #format-currency(total * (pre-payment-amount / 100))) and a proforma invoice.
+            [Upon acceptance of this offer, we will send you #if proforma-invoice { [both] } an invoice for a prepayment of #pre-payment-amount % of the total amount (€ #format-currency(total * (pre-payment-amount / 100))) #if proforma-invoice { [and a proforma invoice] }.
 The prepayment is to be made before the start of the project.
 The remaining amount is to be paid 14 days after delivery.]
           }

           #if offer-valid-until == none {